BrandonPCollins/my-project-4/README.md

 ## Bugs

-* The project initially had a Rich Text Editor for blog posts, with the ckeditor package both installed locally and featured in the requirements.txt.
+* The project initially had a Rich Text Editor for blog posts, with the CKEditor package both installed locally and featured in the requirements.txt.
 However at some point during development, it disappeared.
 I'm not at all sure how this happened, and couldn't manage to bring it back either.
 Rather where it should have been was merely a blank space.
 I have a feeling it has to do with the requirements.txt somehow but can neither prove this nor did my fiddling with that file return the text editor.
 Rather I commented out the field for the moment and restored the standard TextField in my models.py.
+* The project's code is in need of refactoring relating to the CSS styling which I struggled with during the initial implementation, and am still combatting in its current forum.
+There's a strange interaction between the local deployment database static gathering and an inability of the code to read the local CSS styling, but can access it fine on the Heroku deployment.
+Fixing this will be paramount to my continued work on the CSS, as only being able to see what changes I've made 3-5 minutes after it deploys to Heroku is an unsustainable approach to development, although I'm not entirely sure why this is happening.

 ---